 Learn everything about Chateau La Riviere Fronsac with wine tasting notes and wine with food pairing tips.
-Learn the best vintages, a history of the property and information on the vineyards and winemaking.
+Learn the best vintages, the history of the property, and information on the vineyards and winemaking.
 If you want to read about other important, Bordeaux Chateaux: Links to all Bordeaux Wine Producer Profiles

 Chateau de La Riviere History, Overview

-The chateau in use today was constructed in 1577 by the mayor of Bordeaux, Gaston de L’Isle.
-Before La Riviere was sold, the estate had been owned by the L’Isle family for more than 500 years!
+The beautiful, picturesque chateau in use today was constructed in 1577 by the mayor of Bordeaux, Gaston de L’Isle.
+Before La Riviere was sold, amazingly, the estate had been owned by the L’Isle family for more than 500 years!
 Chateau La Riviere takes its name fittingly from the Dordogne river that sweeps through the Fronsac region.
 The estate was owned and managed by James Gregoire until 2013.